Jo Heims: Biography

 Heims married William Duffy in August 1972.
 That same year, Universal distributed the thriller You'll Like My Mother, a script that Heims adapted from a novel by Naomi A. Hintze.
 The following year, she collaborated with Eastwood again by writing Breezy, also distributed by Universal.
 The drama depicts a romance between a jaded, middle-aged divorcee and a much younger, free-spirited woman.
 Heims additionally served as an associate producer for the movie, allowing her to coordinate some of its creative elements.
 She developed the male lead with Eastwood in mind to play the part.
 However, the two agreed he was too young for the role, so it went to the older William Holden instead.
-Eastwood's then-mistress Jo Ann Harris was a strong contender for the female lead, but Heims felt Harris was wrong for the part and suggested her friend Sondra Locke.
-Locke was five years older than Harris and 12 years older than the character as written.
+Eastwood's then-mistress Jo Ann Harris was a strong contender for the female lead, but Heims reportedly felt Harris was wrong for the part and suggested her friend Sondra Locke, even though Locke was five years older than Harris and 12 years older than the character as written.
 Heims set up the very first meeting between Locke and Eastwood, but Kay Lenz ultimately earned the part as Locke was too old to be credible in it.

 By 1974, Heims had composed a script for a horror-suspense film titled "Mrs. Manning's Weekend".
 It was purchased by director-producer Peter S. Traynor, then rewritten and released as Death Game three years later.
 She then completed the women in prison teleplay Nightmare in Badham County, a television movie.
 Not long after, Heims fell ill with a breast cancer diagnosis.
 Her final work was another TV feature, the murder mystery Secrets of Three Hungry Wives.
 Heims wrote the teleplay as long as she could before handing it off to executive producer Alan Surgal to finish.
 Heims died on April 22, 1978, in Los Angeles at the age of 48.
 Eastwood reportedly attended her funeral.